Our Review of Knightsbridge School

 Knightsbridge School is a modern preparatory school founded in September 2006 located in the heart of central London.
 For more information about this school or to determine whether this is the right school for your child, please call one of our education consultants for independent advice today.

-I spent an engaging hour with the energetic head and founder of the Knightsbridge School, Magoo Giles.
-He and his team have done an extraordinary job filling the school to capacity after it first opened its doors in 2006.
+I spent an engaging hour with the energetic founder of the Knightsbridge School, Magoo Giles.
+He, along with Head, Mrs Shona Colaço, and the rest of the team have done an extraordinary job filling the school to capacity after it first opened its doors in 2006.
 It now has 403 children and Magoo knows the name of every single one, a not inconsiderable task.
 Children want to talk to him wherever he goes, helping to create the happy, buzzy feel pervading the school.
 A computer screen near the front door updates parents on events that week, as well as wishing happy birthday or congratulations to the children when relevant.

-Parents are attracted to the extremely traditional set-up of the school; games trophies fill the cupboards in the reception area, laminated copies of the school code are emblazoned proudly throughout; Latin is taught from age 8, and sport is a priority.
+Parents are attracted to the extremely traditional set-up of the school; games trophies fill the cupboards in the reception area, laminated copies of the KS code are emblazoned proudly throughout; Latin is taught from age 8, and sport is a priority.
+Over 60 different school clubs are run before, after and during school as well as in holidays.
 The school is a maze of rooms and staircases, with surprisingly airy, if sometimes small, classrooms.
 Class sizes are no bigger than 16, and all classes have a full time teaching assistant.
 From Reception until Year 2 children are taught by one teacher in their own classroom.
 However, when they enter Year 4, they change to subject teachers and move around the school in between lessons.
 I was impressed how they all knew where to go, aided by one of the countless Gap year students employed each year to help with sports, behaviour, the dining room, and wherever else they are needed.
 The ratio of 140 staff to 403 children is significant and ensures a high level of support for both full-time teachers and pupils.

 All children learn French from Reception and in addition they choose between Spanish, Italian, Greek or Mandarin to study (unless they are not yet proficient in English in which case it is only French as an extra).
 Music is of great importance at Knightsbridge and I thought the six individual music rooms, each filled with a piano and a teacher teaching a wide range of instruments was impressive for a space-challenged London school.
-There is a large music room, a bright and stimulating Art room (with a full time Art teacher) and an elegant corniced hall complete with climbing frames, and more unusually beautiful cornicing (from the building’s original residential use).
+There is a large music room, a bright and stimulating Art room (with a full time Art teacher) and an elegant corniced hall complete with climbing frames.
 Sport is a major part of school life, but like many London schools, Knightsbridge suffers from a complete lack of outdoor space.
 They rent the cavernous church hall opposite for playtimes, and walk to many of the local parks and green areas nearby, as well as playing in regular matches with other schools both in, and outside London.
 Pastoral care is considered vital, and the school now has two rooms dedicated to Place2Be, a national charity working in over 235 UK schools to improve the confidence and emotional wellbeing of children.